toml-lang/toml/toml.md

 str = ''''That,' she said, 'is still pointless.''''
 ```

 Control characters other than tab are not permitted in a literal string.
-Thus,
-for binary data, it is recommended that you use Base64 or another suitable
-binary-to-text encoding.

 ## Integer